 While there isn’t a lot of variation in the type of silk or method of weaving used today, balucharis can be broadly categorized based on the threads used in weaving the patterns:

-Baluchari (resham): threads in 1 or 2 colours to weave the entire pattern
+Baluchari (resham): the simplest balucharis have resham threads in a single colour to weave the entire pattern

-Baluchari (meenakari): threads in 1-2 colours along with colourful meenakari work that further brightens the pattern
+Baluchari (meenakari): these balucharis have threads in 2 or more colours with attractive meenakari work that further brightens the patterns

-Swarnachari (baluchari in gold): gold coloured threads (sometimes interspersed with a bit of silver) that illuminate the patterns to a much larger extent.
+Swarnachari (baluchari in gold): They are the most gorgeous balucharis, woven with gold or silver coloured threads (often with meenakari work in another colour) that illuminate the patterns to a much larger extent.